Who are The Corporate Alliance?

 Katrina volunteers with the Alliance helping with client relations and support for the Ambassador Roundtable.
 Katrina has volunteered for the Alliance for over 2 years and brings a wealth of marketing and retail expertise to her volunteering.
 Katrina worked at the National Theatre as Merchandise Buyer and Deputy Bookshops Manager for nearly 10 years.

-Yelena works with the Alliance on special projects and aspects of marketing and branding.
-Yelena studies at the University of Pittsburgh in marketing and Supply Chain Management.
-Yelena is working towards a certificate in digital media communications.
-Yelena is currently studying abroad in London and is working with the Alliance.
+Margaret works with the Alliance as a finance, sales, and operations intern.
+Margaret studies at Villanova University, near Philadelphia, in business.
+She is working towards a certificate in finance, international business, and French.
+Margaret is currently studying abroad in London this summer and is working with the Alliance.